Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_defender_extension/_index.md

 ---
 type: docs
-title: "Integrate Microsoft Defender for Cloud with Cluster API as an Azure Arc Connected Cluster using Kubernetes extensions"
+title: "Integrate Microsoft Defender for Cloud with Cluster API as an Arc Connected Cluster"
-linkTitle: "Integrate Microsoft Defender for Cloud with Cluster API as an Azure Arc Connected Cluster using Kubernetes extensions"
+linkTitle: "Integrate Microsoft Defender for Cloud with Cluster API as an Arc Connected Cluster"
 weight: 3
 description: >
 ---

-## Integrate Microsoft Defender for Cloud with Cluster API as an Azure Arc Connected Cluster using Kubernetes extensions
+## Integrate Microsoft Defender for Cloud with Cluster API as an Arc Connected Cluster

-The following Jumpstart scenario will guide you on how to enable [Microsoft Defender for Cloud](https://docs.microsoft.com/azure/defender-for-cloud/defender-for-containers-introduction?tabs=defender-for-container-arch-aks) for a Cluster API that is projected as an Azure Arc-connected cluster.
+The following Jumpstart scenario will guide you on how to enable [Microsoft Defender for Cloud](https://learn.microsoft.com/azure/defender-for-cloud/defender-for-containers-introduction?tabs=defender-for-container-arch-aks) for a Cluster API that is projected as an Azure Arc-connected cluster.

-in this scenario, you will hook the Cluster API to Microsoft Defender for Cloud by deploying the [Defender extension](https://docs.microsoft.com/azure/defender-for-cloud/defender-for-containers-enable?tabs=aks-deploy-portal%2Ck8s-deploy-cli%2Ck8s-verify-cli%2Ck8s-remove-arc%2Caks-removeprofile-api#protect-arc-enabled-kubernetes-clusters) on your Kubernetes cluster in order to start collecting security related logs and telemetry.
+in this scenario, you will hook the Cluster API to Microsoft Defender for Cloud by deploying the [Defender extension](https://learn.microsoft.com/azure/defender-for-cloud/defender-for-containers-enable?tabs=aks-deploy-portal%2Ck8s-deploy-cli%2Ck8s-verify-cli%2Ck8s-remove-arc%2Caks-removeprofile-api#protect-arc-enabled-kubernetes-clusters) on your Kubernetes cluster in order to start collecting security related logs and telemetry.

 > **Note:** This guide assumes you already deployed a Cluster API and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using a [Shell script](/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/).